-Additionally, prior to the merger SpectraSite intends to amend an option agreement of Mr. Albert, a director of SpectraSite, to provide that the unvested portion of Mr. Albert's options subject to the option agreement will become vested immediately upon consummation of the merger.
+Additionally, prior to the merger SpectraSite intends to amend an option agreement of Mr. Albert, a director of SpectraSite, to provide that the unvested portion of Mr. Albert's options subject to the option agreement will become vested immediately upon consummation of the merger if he does not become a director of American Tower.
+If he does become a director of American Tower, the options will continue to vest in accordance with the existing terms of his option agreement.